 Natural Clear Quartz has imperfections of density inside, but never air bubbles.
 It’s never perfectly symmetrical or see-through.

-How to tell if Clear Quartz crystal is real: it has no bubbles inside and it isn’t perfectly transparent.
+How to tell if Clear Quartz bracelets' crystals are real: it has no bubbles inside and it isn’t perfectly transparent.

 Authentic Amethyst is an amazing ally for your spiritual journey.

 Like many natural crystals, it isn’t uniformly colored.
 Real Amethyst won’t be a bright purple color either, especially not a uniform purple.
 Check out the Serenity Bracelet to see how authentic Amethyst looks.

 How to tell if Amethyst crystal is real: it’s not a uniform and overly bright purple color.